-\begin{remark} We note that to prove Theorem~\ref{mainresult}, it is enough to obtain Theorem~\ref{sobolevW* 2} for continuous function $u$ since we consider the ball lies inside the smooth locus $U_T$ of $T$.
-We choose to prove this version to show that one can run the similar machinery as in \cite{Vu-diameter} to obtain results in diameter estimates for K\"ahler metrics in big cohomology classes.
-We also expect that Theorem~\ref{sobolevW* 2} holds for general bounded function $u\in W^{1,2}_*(X)$. \end{remark}
+\begin{remark} We note that to prove Theorem~\ref{mainresult}, it is enough to obtain Theorem~\ref{sobolevW* 2} for the continuous function $u$, since we consider the ball lying inside the smooth locus $U_T$ of $T$.
+We choose to prove this version to show that one can run similar machinery as in \cite{Vu-diameter} to obtain results in diameter estimates for K\"ahler metrics in big cohomology classes.
+We also expect that Theorem~\ref{sobolevW* 2} holds for a general bounded function $u\in W^{1,2}_*(X)$. \end{remark}